Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sigma/getting_started_with_sigma.md

 In this lab, never check the “All Queries” box at the top of the worksheet.
 We want to run SQL queries one at a time in a specific order; not all at once.

 4. use role sysadmin;
 This will set the context of the WORKSHEET, to use the role of SYSADMIN, when we "Play" the command.
-We do not to be in the role ACCOUNTADMIN any more.
+We do not want to be in the role ACCOUNTADMIN any more.

 5. use warehouse pc_sigma_wh;
 Sets the PC_SIGMA_WH to be used for commands run in the WORKSHEET.
 As you can see by the (XS) to the right of the warehouse name, that an extra small warehouse is being used for this lab.
 An XS translates to a single node cluster for our virtual warehouse.
-Here is a link to Snowflake’s doc covering warehouses in detail.
+[Here is a link to Snowflake’s doc](https://docs.snowflake.com/en/user-guide/warehouses-overview.html#warehouse-size) covering warehouses in detail.

 6. create or replace database plugs_db;
 Creates a database named PLUGS_DB in our account.
 It also automatically sets the context for the worksheet to use .